 Developing this infrastructure is essential for accelerating the decarbonisation of industry and creating and protecting thousands of jobs in the region, as well as making the Humber a hub for clean energy technologies.

 Route corridor options map

-We have developed broad route corridor options (roughly one kilometre wide) within which the underground pipelines and associated infrastructure would be located.
-In some areas we have more than one potential route corridor option.
-While the hydrogen pipeline and carbon dioxide pipeline may run in parallel along sections of the indicative route corridor, this will be subject to the needs of each location.
+While the hydrogen pipeline and CO2 pipeline may run in parallel along sections of the indicative route corridor, this will be subject to the needs of each location.
 Our routeing and design plans will be informed by the next stage of the Government’s cluster sequencing decision for CCUS deployment, alongside technical studies, site investigations and the feedback we receive through consultation.
-We intend to hold further rounds of consultation in 2022.

 Configuration A (including potential sub-options): this route would run underground from Drax power station to Killingholme, cross the Humber via a tunnel then continue from Saltend to a landfall location.

-In addition, we initially narrowed down various potential route corridors to a landfall down to three options.
+In addition, we selected three potential route corridors to landfall from the various options identified in our initial appraisal.
 Further analysis has allowed us to further refine this to two potential landfall options.

 Following the initial appraisal, Configuration A was identified as the preferred option on the balance of environmental, social, technical and cost factors.
 Configuration B options were approximately 50 kilometres longer than the Configuration A route corridor options, with consequently greater impacts on environmental receptors, disruption during construction and cost.

 Both Configuration A and B involve crossing the Humber Estuary, which benefits from the protection of several important biodiversity designations.
 A Habitats Regulations Assessment will be undertaken as part of the development consent order application to assess the effects on designated sites.